Call Today – 386.320.6169

 Similar considerations arise for each type of probate litigation.
 Because the property included in the estate and the property included in the elective share calculation are different, it is not always obvious which approach will lead to a greater inheritance.
-An experienced Orlando probate lawyer can crunch the numbers and help the surviving spouse choose the best route.
+An experienced Orlando probate and estate litigation lawyer can crunch the numbers and help the surviving spouse choose the best route.

 It’s also important to consider costs of litigation.
 In most types of probate litigation, the estate pays the personal representative’s attorney.
 That means extended litigation can drain estate assets, defeating the purpose and perhaps leaving all beneficiaries with less.